 BisonAdd to Cart Add to Lightbox Download

-A bison rubs against another bison at the 10,894-acre Tallgrass Prairie National Preserve located in the Flint Hills of Kansas in Chase County near the towns of Strong City and Cottonwood Falls.
-These bison are losing their winter coat to help them stay cool.
+A bison grazes at the 10,894-acre Tallgrass Prairie National Preserve located in the Flint Hills of Kansas in Chase County near the towns of Strong City and Cottonwood Falls.
+This bison is losing its winter coat to help it stay cool.
 Birds use spent bison hair to line their nests.
 In October 2009, the Tallgrass Prairie National Preserve brought 13 genetically pure bison from Wind Cave National Park in South Dakota.
 The preserve plans to add more bison from Wind Cave with a final herd size between 75 and 100 bison.
 Tallgrass Prairie National Preserve is the only unit of the National Park Service dedicated to the preservation of the tallgrass prairie ecosystem.
 The Tallgrass Prairie National Preserve is co-managed with The Nature Conservancy.

 - © 2010 John L. Dengler

 America American bison American buffalo Bison bison Chase County Flint Hills Flint Hills National Scenic Byway Fox Creek Highway 177 Hwy 177 K-177 Kansas Kansas Highway 177 Kansas State Highway 177 NPS National Park Service North America Scenic Overlook Trail Spring Hill Farm and Stock Ranch TAPR Tallgrass Prairie National Preserve The Nature Conservancy U.S. US USA United States United States of America Windmill Pasture Z Bar Ranch animal animals bison buffalo fauna flora grass grassland horizontal mammals nature outdoors plant plants prairie protected land ruminant ruminants scenery tall grass tallgrass travel travel destination wildlife